bw-math/bw-math/source/assignments/classwork/experiments/01_INTRODUCTION.rst

     (D) A matched-pairs design with Detergent A and Detergent B as the pair

     (E) An observational study

-3. **2012, Practice Exam, #12**

-In the design of a survey, which of the following best explains how to minimize response bias?

-    (A) Increase the sample size.

-    (B) Decrease the sample size.

-    (C) Randomly select the sample.

-    (D) Increase the number of questions in the survey.

-    (E) Carefully word and field-test survey questions.

-4. **2012, Practice Exam #15**

-A polling firm is interested in surveying a representative sample of registered voters in the United States.
-The firm has automated its sampling so that random phone numbers within the United States are called.
-Each time a number is called, the procedure below is followed.

-- If there is no response or if an answering machine is reached, another number is automatically called.
-- If a person answers, a survey worker verifies that the person is at least 18 years of age.
-- If the person is not at least 18 years of age, no response is recorded, and another number is called.
-- If the person is at least 18 years of age, that person is surveyed.

-Some people claim the procedure being used does not permit the results to be extended to all registered voters.
-Which of the following is NOT a legitimate concern about the procedure being used?

-    (A) Registered voters with children under the age of 18 years may be underrepresented in the sample.

-    (B) Registered voters with unlisted telephone numbers may be underrepresented in the sample.

-    (C) Registered voters who have more than one telephone number may be overrepresented in the sample.

-    (D) Registered voters who live in households consisting of more than one voter may be underrepresented.

-    (E) People who are not registered to vote may bias the sample results.

 5. **2006, Free Response, #5**